Constitución, Chile: 21st century

 After the devastating 8.8 magnitude earthquake that struck Chile on 27 February 2010, an estimated 350 people died in Constitución from a tsunami.
 Two weeks before the earthquake, the local people were trained to head for the hills if unable to stand during the tremor, as the likelihood of a tsunami was high.
 The tsunami was estimated to be 15 m high.

 Pedro Muñoz, a fisherman, with his skiff, rescued celebrants of the end of summer from an island on the Maule River, making two trips between the island and the riverbank, before being swamped and killed by the third tsunami wave, on his third trip.

 Constitución was damaged by the earthquake and subsequent tsunami.
 Restoring power in the city in the immediate aftermath was impossible because of damage from the tsunami.

 Geography

 The town is dominated both economically and geographically by the large cellulose plant of Celulosa Arauco y Constitución.
 Celulosa Arauco y Constitución has had numerous legal cases with regards to contamination of the local environment.
 The artificial forests of eucalyptus and pinewood dominate the local landscape.
 Critics argue that this destroys the natural habitat for local wildlife and leaves the soil acidic and infertile.

+Climate

+Constitución has a Warm-Summer Mediterranean climate (Csb).